DaijaStokes/AmazonReviewsFinal2022/README.md

 # Questions

-## What determines how useful a review is?
-## What words help to determine a consumer’s sentiment towards a product?
+## Are reviews more positive or negative?
+## What are the common words in positive reviews?
+## What are the common words in negative reviews?
+## Which products have the most positive reviews?
+## Which products have the most negative reviews?
-## Can we predict the usefulness of a review based on data input?
+## Can we predict whether a review is positive or negative?

 # Communication Protocols